2025 Art Foundation Update

 “Adam and Eve” Lithograph 1889

-Alexanders' work was intended to shock the viewer, as in this piece foretelling the potential for nuclear Holocaust.
+Alexandrs' work was intended to shock the viewer, as in this piece foretelling the potential for nuclear holocaust.
 His message is simply that if the countries of the world do not eliminate nuclear weapons and nuclear power plants producing nuclear waste, humankind may no longer inhabit this planet.
 The grotesque, decomposing figures are meant to shock the viewer.
 The expressions of horror on their faces indicate that their deaths did not come easily.
 One is a man and the other is an infant.
 Crawling on their faces are two large cockroaches.
-The one with an egg sack is Eve and the other one is Adam.
+The one with an egg sack is “Eve” and the other one is “Adam.”
 In the upper left is the universal symbol of radiation.
-On the man's chest are two coins; one a Soviet Russian Ruble depicting Lenin’s bust and the other American Kennedy half dollar.
-The coin symbolize the two greatest culprits who produced the most nuclear waste and had the largest nuclear arsenals in the world.
-This situation became frighteningly clear when in the 1990’s the Russian government disclosed that she dumped at least twenty nuclear reactors and an unknown quantity of nuclear waste into the oceans of the world.
+On the man's chest are two coins; one a Soviet Russian Ruble depicting Lenin’s bust, and the other an American Kennedy half dollar.
+The coins symbolize the two greatest culprits who have produced the most nuclear waste and had the largest nuclear arsenals in the world.
+This situation became frighteningly clear in the 1990s when the Russian government disclosed that it had dumped at least twenty nuclear reactors and an unknown quantity of nuclear waste into the oceans of the world.

 “La Dolce Vita (The Sweet Life)” Etching 1990